 Lenore Weiss is the current copy editor.
 She completed a Masters Degree in Creative Writing at San Francisco State University.
 Her work has been published in many journals including: Blue Lake Review, Bridges: A Jewish Feminist Journal, California Quarterly, Canary, Conclave: A Journal of Character, convergence journal, Exquisite Corpse, Glass: A Journal of Poetry, Journal of Feminist Studies in Religion, La Más Tequila Review, Marin Poetry Center Anthology, Nimrod, Paterson Literary Review, Penumbra, Poetica Magazine, Prime Number Magazine, The Portland Review, Tiger’s Eye, and Women in Judaism.
 West End Press published her full poetry collection in 2012, Cutting Down the Last Tree on Easter Island.
 She also has published several chapbooks and CDs with musician Paul Kirk.
 Find her personal website at www.lenoreweiss.com.

 Laura Hong is the current web editor.
 She received her bachelor’s degree in English Literature at the University of California, Irvine.
 As of today, she is pursuing her master’s degree in Communication with a concentration in Media and Public Relations at the University of the Pacific.
-For her thesis, she is studying identity formation within the comic book fan community on Twitter.
+For her thesis, she is studying identity construction within the comic book fan community on Twitter.
 She also writes about comic books at CC2K.
 Find her on Twitter @laura2hong.
 She resides in California.

 What is in a Name?